ezEngine/docs-src/pages/getting-started/faq.md

 ## Terrain

 We currently have **no terrain system**.
 We have several ideas how we would like to do this, but this is very low priority at the moment.
 If you want to do terrain, you should just import static meshes.
 Of course that also means you need to do terrain sculpting in a separate tool.
 What we do have, is a simple [heightfield component](../docs/terrain/heightfield-component.md).
 For basic scenarios this may already be sufficient.

-## Skeletal Animation

-We started implementing a skeletal animation system and got the basics up an running.
-It's still very, very limited, though.
-However, a skeletal animation system does have **high priority** for us.

 ## AI